Book Appointment Now

 |---|---|---|---|

-Pain management includes prescribed medications for 3-7 days, regional nerve blocks providing 24-48 hours of relief, ice packs for the first 48 hours, elevated sleeping position for 2 weeks, and compression garments for 4-6 weeks.
+Pain management includes prescribed medication for three to seven days, regional nerve blocks giving 24 to 48 hours of relief, ice packs for the first 48 hours, an elevated sleeping position for two weeks, and compression garments for four to six weeks.

-Plan to stay in-country for 10-14 days minimum to complete 2-3 essential in-person appointments.
-After returning home, you’ll submit weekly photos for 3 weeks, provide monthly updates, and have 24/7 emergency contact access.
-Critically important: arrange a local follow-up surgeon BEFORE traveling, as many won’t manage another surgeon’s complications.
+Plan to stay in-country 10 to 14 days to complete two to three in-person appointments before you fly.
+After returning home, you submit weekly photos for three weeks, give monthly updates, and keep 24/7 emergency contact.
+Arrange a local follow-up surgeon before you travel, because many will not manage another surgeon’s complications.

 |---|---|---|---|